 Days 6 - 7: At Sea

-Sailing south, you’ll officially enter Antarctic waters by crossing the invisible biological boundary called the Antarctic Convergence.
-Encircling the continent, cold Antarctic waters meet and mix with the warmer waters of the Indian, Pacific and Atlantic Oceans, creating the abundance of krill and marine life that attracts whales and seals to this part of the world.
-Ship staff will be sure to keep you posted when we cross this invisible, yet important line.
+Sailing south, you'll officially enter Antarctic waters once you cross the invisible biological boundary called the Antarctic Convergence.
+Encircling the continent, cold Antarctic waters meet and mix with the warmer waters of the Indian, Pacific and Atlantic Oceans, creating an abundance of krill and marine life that attracts whales and seals to this part of the world.
+Your Expedition Team will be sure to keep you posted when you cross this invisible yet important line.

 Days 8 - 11: South Georgia

 This remote outpost was a popular stop for many historic Antarctic expeditions and was once a haven for hunting whales and elephant and fur seals.
 Today, island wildlife populations have rebounded, but you'll still see remnants of old whaling stations and other abandoned outposts.

 Days 12 - 13: At Sea